 HRH The Prince of Wales spent the morning at Yavneh College in Hertfordshire on a visit designed to showcase the phenomenal amount of social action taking place at the school and across the community.
-The Jewish Lads’ and Girls’ Brigade (JLGB) is proud that Yavneh College is a flagship partner school running the entire suite of JLGB social action programmes and awards across school years 7-13.
+The JLGB is proud that Yavneh College is a flagship partner school running the entire suite of JLGB social action programmes and awards across school years 7-13.

-The day highlighted the social action undertaken by hundreds of pupils at the school, both inside and outside the classroom, through its strong partnership with the JLGB, which works alongside the school to provide an age-progressive framework of national volunteering awards.
+HRH was joined by JLGB President The Lord Levy and the Chief Rabbi at the visit which highlighted the social action undertaken by hundreds of pupils at the school, both inside and outside the classroom, through its strong partnership with the JLGB, which works alongside the school to provide an age-progressive framework of national volunteering awards.
 His Royal Highness was able to meet Yavneh award recipients from these JLGB programmes, including the Yoni Jesner Award, Duke of Edinburgh’s Award and National Citizen Service as well as meeting members of local JLGB groups in Hertfordshire.

 The Lord Levy said:

 "We were honoured that HRH the Prince of Wales visited Yavneh College today to see how our Jewish youngsters, through JLGB, are giving back to society through social action both inside and outside of the classroom.
 As President of the JLGB, I am extremely proud of everything JLGB does across all its local groups across and through the strong partnerships it has with all Jewish Schools across the country, to make social action accessible to young people of faith, especially at a time of so much uncertainty around the world.
 I simply cannot think of any better message and no better organisation than the JLGB that shows both our own community and wider society how you can be proud to be British and proud to be Jewish.
 JLGB gives young people the tools and skills they need to navigate a digital and global world, empowering them to become the innovative leaders of tomorrow who in turn then give back to society with abundance."